 First and foremost always inspect a potential planty friend before purchasing.
 If you see any signs of fungus gnats make sure to pass.
 When you do purchase a new plant you can also keep it separate from the rest of your plants for a week or two to make sure you’re all clear of any potential pests or disease.

-Also instead of keeping the soil in the bag it comes in move it into an airtight container while not in use.
+Also instead of keeping the soil in the bag it comes in, store it in an airtight container while not in use.
 Fungus gnats, larvae, and eggs need air to survive so this will help to prevent the soil from getting infested.

 Another way to keep the top of the soil dry is to bottom water your plants.
 This will keep the top of the soil dry preventing gnats from wanting to lay eggs there, while still keeping your plants hydrated and happy.